dejwk/roo_logging/README.rst

    DLOG_IF(INFO, num_cookies > 10) << "Got lots of cookies";
    DLOG_EVERY_N(INFO, 10) << "Got the " << roo_logging::COUNTER << "th cookie";

+To disable debug mode, define NDEBUG macro.
+For example, if using PlatformIO, add ``build_flags = -DNDEBUG`` to your configuration.

 ``CHECK`` Macros
 ~~~~~~~~~~~~~~~~